I found this article during my morning reading:

 Computer Science isn’t Application Development.

 Do competent motorcycle riders need to understand how combustion chamber vortices impacts burn rate?
-Do car drives need to understand the physics of an ABS system to successfully actuate a brake pedal?
+Do car drivers need to understand the physics of an ABS system to successfully actuate a brake pedal?
 Do users of LED lights need to understand superconductors or flip a switch?
 So why should a web UI/UX developer need to know the gory details of how processor manages it’s internal command queue?
 They don’t.
 So why do we make a CS degree a requirement to join the ranks of “professional” developers?

 Now take that idea one step farther… Why do we require passion and talent when in some situations all we really need is a cog in the machine?